qfpl/blog/content/posts/nix/introducing-nix.md

 - our package descriptions always have a complete description of their dependencies
 - we can share a cache of build artifacts and know that we're getting the same outputs as if we'd built everything from the source code ourselves
 - we have atomic upgrades and rollbacks
-- we can have multiple versions of packages installed or multiple non-privileged users installing packages without issue
+- we can have multiple versions of packages installed
+- multiple non-privileged users installing packages without issue

 That idea can be extended to managing a whole Linux distribution (NixOS) a fleet of machines (NixOps), but we're going to start by looking at the package manager.